Losing a tooth for good has got to be one of the scariest experiences.

 The negative effects don’t stop there.
 Edentulism refers to the loss of permanent teeth and when gaps in the mouth are left ignored patients can be at risk of greater and more broad health consequences.

-When a tooth is no longer present, the gum loses a lot of its natural protection against debris, increasing the risk of gum disease.
+When a tooth is no longer present, the gum loses a lot of its natural protection against debris, heightening the risk of gum disease.

-Whilst very common among adults gum disease can have serious consequences, as it can inflame the gum and even cause further tooth loss.
+Whilst very common among adults gum disease can have serious consequences, as it can inflame the gum, contribute to a reduction in jaw bone density and even cause further tooth loss.

 Aware of the dire consequences, Dr Rifai has seen first-hand the effects that missing teeth can have on the condition of your oral health and hygiene.